 Wiring with connection lines for data flows

 - Place your mouse pointer over Customer.
-Drag the resource icon Data Flow --> Process to the right and drop it over Process Order.
+Drag out the Resource Catalog icon and release your mouse button on Process Order.

-Meanwhile the Process Order process also receives customer information from the database in order to process the order.
+Meanwhile, the Process Order process also receives customer information from the database to process the order.

 Optional: You can label the data flow "customer information" if you like.
 But since this data flow is quite self-explanatory visually, we are going to omit it here.

 To rearrange a connection line, place your mouse pointer over where you want to add a pivot point to it.
-You'll then see a bubble at your mouse point.
-Click and drag it to where you need.
+You'll then see a bubble at your mouse pointer.
+Press and drag it to the position desired.

 Up to this point, your diagram should look something like this.

 Once a transaction is stored, the shipping process follows.
-So we will now create a data flow from Process Order (process) to Ship Good (process).
+Therefore, create a data flow from Process Order (process) to Ship Good (process).

-Ship Good needs to read the transaction information (i.e. the order) in order to pack the right product for delivery.
-So we'll create a data flow from Transaction (data store) to Ship Good (process).
+Ship Good needs to read the transaction information (i.e. The order number to pack the right product for delivery.
+Create a data flow from Transaction (data store) to Ship Good (process).